wallacebrf/Synology-to-TrueNAS/README.md

       - DNS_ADDRESS=103.86.96.100 #NORD VPN DNS server
 ```

 This is my configuration for NordVPN, but will be different if you use one of the MANY VPN providers supported by GlueTun.
 If your VPN provider also has its own DNS, ensure you configure the `DNS_ADDRESS` paramter to ensure no DNS leaks occur.
-Now,i purposfuly have encrypted DNS off `DOT=off` for because NordVPN DNS does not seem to support it, but if your VPN provider does, ensure it is set to ON for more security.
+Now,I purposfuly have encrypted DNS off `DOT=off` for because NordVPN DNS does not seem to support it, but if your VPN provider does, ensure it is set to ON for more security.
 I also have a `healthcheck` task running that will ping google and if it fails, it will restart the cotainer to hopefully re-connect to Nord VPN again.

 breakdown of the importaint parts for the `qBittorrent` container: